-In October 2017, the Central Committee of the Communist Party of China and General Office of the State Council issued the Opinions on Deepening the Reform of the Evaluation and Approval System and Inspiring Innovation of Drugs and Medical Devices.
+In October 2017, the Central Committee of the Communist Party of China and General Office of the Chinese State Council, or the State Council, issued the Opinions on Deepening the Reform of the Evaluation and Approval System and Inspiring Innovation of Drugs and Medical Devices.
 This opinion provides, among other things, that the review and approval process should be accelerated for drugs or medical devices that are urgently in need for clinical practice.
 For drugs or medical devices that are (i) for treatment of severe and life threatening diseases that cannot be cured in an effective manner, or (ii) urgently in need to improve public health, if early and mid-term indicators in clinical trials for these drugs or medical devices show efficacy and potential clinical value, the marketing of these drugs and medical devices may be approved conditionally, and companies who desire to market such drugs or medical devices shall develop risk control plans for conducting researches according to applicable requirements.
-Based on our discussions with the CFDA, we believe that Plinabulin's target indications in CIN as well as NSCLC meet that criteria.
-If the efficacy data from the interim results for the Phase 3 portion of Study 105, the results for the Phase 2 portion of 106 and the interim results from Study 103 are positive, we plan to pursue accelerated or conditional approval in China in each of the indications in late 2018 or the first half of 2019.
-However, we may not succeed in obtaining this conditional or accelerated approval from the CFDA, in which case, the approval pathway will be longer than we expect and we may not ultimately obtain approval.
+Based on our preliminary discussions with the NMPA, we believe that Plinabulin's target indications in CIN as well as NSCLC meet that criteria.
+In December 2017, the CFDA issued an exposure draft for public comment of the Technical Guidance for Conditional Approval of Drugs with Unmet Medical Needs, which further provides the standard of the unmet medical needs but does not provide detailed administration procedures and requirements for conditional approval.
+This guidance has not come into effect thus far.
+Pending positive results in our three clinical trials, Study 103, Study 105 and Study 106, we plan to submit two NDAs for accelerated or conditional approval in China for the treatment of NSCLC and for the reduction of CIN in 2019.
+However, we may not succeed in obtaining this conditional or accelerated approval from the NMPA, in which case, the approval pathway will be longer than we expected and we may not ultimately obtain approval.

-Our product candidates may cause undesirable adverse events or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following any regulatory approval.
+Our product candidates may cause adverse events or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following any regulatory approval.

-Undesirable adverse events caused by our product candidates or any future product candidates we may develop could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, CFDA, EMA or other comparable regulatory authority.
+Adverse events caused by our product candidates or any future product candidates we may develop could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more limited indication, restrictive label or the delay or denial of regulatory approval by the FDA, NMPA, EMA or other comparable regulatory authority.
 Undesirable adverse events caused by Plinabulin may include, but are not limited to, nausea, vomiting, fatigue, fever, tumor pain and transient blood pressure elevation.
 Results of our trials at any stage of development could reveal a high and unacceptable severity or prevalence of adverse events.
-If that occurs, our trials could be suspended or terminated and the FDA, CFDA, EMA or other comparable regulatory authorities could order us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
+If that occurs, our trials could be suspended or terminated and the FDA, NMPA, EMA or other comparable regulatory authorities could order us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
 Plinabulin is the active ingredient in all three of our current clinical product candidates and impacts all of our current clinical trials.
 As a result, any severe effect produced by Plinabulin will result in negative consequences for each of our current product candidates.
-Drug-related adverse events could also affect patient recruitment or the ability of enrolled subjects to complete the trial, could result in potential product liability claims and may harm our reputation, business, financial condition and business prospects significantly.
+Drugrelated adverse events could also affect patient recruitment or the ability of enrolled subjects to complete the trial, could result in potential product liability claims and may harm our reputation, business, financial condition and business prospects significantly.